 Seconds after my son was born I promised I would never lie to him.
 Seconds after that I realized I already had.
 So I turned one of the pages of his baby book into a testimonial: a record of every lie I would tell.
 I figured if I couldn’t stop myself from lying I could at least keep myself accountable.
 Here are some highlights:

-– I told you “Giggles and Hugs” was closed (not really a lie because it should have been closed).
+– I told you “Giggles and Hugs” was closed and that’s why we couldn’t go (not really a lie because it should have been closed).

 – I told you I didn’t know where the bubbles were.